Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 The blossoms of the silk tree are a real eye-catcher [Photo: Ole Schoener/ Shutterstock.com].

-Persian silk tree: flower, origin and properties
+Persian silk tree: flowers, origin and properties

 Persian silk legumes